Ron Roenicke

-Ronald Jon Roenicke (/ˈrɛnᵻki/ REN-i-kee; born August 19, 1956) is an American former professional baseball outfielder, coach, and manager.
+Ronald Jon Roenicke (/ˈrɛnɪkiː/ REN-ih-kee; born August 19, 1956) is an American former professional baseball outfielder, coach, and manager.
 During his playing career, Roenicke played eight seasons in Major League Baseball (MLB) for the Los Angeles Dodgers, Seattle Mariners, San Diego Padres, San Francisco Giants, Philadelphia Phillies, and Cincinnati Reds.
 He later served as a coach for the Dodgers, Los Angeles Angels, and Boston Red Sox, and as manager for the Milwaukee Brewers and Red Sox.
 He is the younger brother of former MLB outfielder Gary Roenicke.